jacksonllee/pylangacq/README.rst

 ----------

-If your team would like professional assistance in using PyLangAcq, technical consulting and training services are available.
+If your team would like professional assistance in using PyLangAcq, freelance consulting and training services are available for both academic and commercial groups.
 Please email `Jackson L. Lee <https://jacksonllee.com>`_.

 Support